-The Dealers have in an amended and restated Programme Agreement (the "Programme Agreement") dated May 11, 2020 agreed with the Issuers a basis upon which they or any of them may from time to time agree to purchase Notes.
+The Dealers have in an amended and restated Programme Agreement (the "Programme Agreement") dated 4 May 2023 agreed with the Issuers a basis upon which they or any of them may from time to time agree to purchase Notes.
 Any such agreement will extend to those matters stated under "Form of the Notes" and "Terms and Conditions of the Notes".
 In the Programme Agreement, the Issuers have agreed to reimburse the Dealers for certain of their expenses in connection with any future update of the Programme and the issue of Notes under the Programme and to indemnify the Dealers against certain liabilities incurred by them in connection therewith.

-Prohibition of Sales to EEA and UK Retail Investors
+Prohibition of Sales to EEA Retail Investors

-Unless the Final Terms in respect of any Notes specifies the "Prohibition of Sales to EEA and UK Retail Investors" as "Not Applicable", each Dealer has represented and agreed, and each further Dealer appointed under the Programme will be required to represent and agree, that it has not offered, sold or otherwise made available and will not offer, sell or otherwise make available any Notes which are the subject of the offering contemplated by this Prospectus as completed by the Final Terms in relation thereto to any retail investor in the EEA or in the UK.
+Unless the Final Terms in respect of any Notes specifies the "Prohibition of Sales to EEA Retail Investors" as "Not Applicable", each Dealer has represented and agreed, and each further Dealer appointed under the Programme will be required to represent and agree, that it has not offered, sold or otherwise made available and will not offer, sell or otherwise make available any Notes which are the subject of the offering contemplated by this Prospectus as completed by the Final Terms in relation thereto to any retail investor in the EEA.
 For the purposes of this provision: